john-cd/rust_howto/bk/src/categories/development-tools_cargo-plugins/maintaining.md

 cargo deadlinks: Finds broken links in your documentation.
 Documentation Generation:

-cargo doc: Generates documentation from your code.
+cargo doc: Generates [documentation][p-documentation] from your code.
 Testing:

 cargo test: Runs your unit and integration tests.